samkennerly/ec2box/README.md

 These `.tf` files tell Terraform what to include with each box:

-- [main.tf] declares AWS resources to be provisioned for each box.
+- [main.tf] declares which AWS resources to acquire.
-- [outputs.tf] declares values to be returned when a box is created.
+- [outputs.tf] declares which values to return to other modules.
-- [variables.tf] declares required inputs and sets default values.
+- [variables.tf] declares required inputs and their default values.

 ### [bin](bin) folder